shajra/nix-project/doc/project-documenting.md

 | `:eval no`              | no                          | no                  |
 | `:eval yes`             | yes                         | yes                 |

-If you call `org2gfm` with the `--evaluate` switch, all sources will be evaluated unless the block is explicitly set `:eval no`.
-Without this switch, `org2gfm` does not evaluate at all.
+If you call `org2gfm` with the `--evaluate` option, all sources will be evaluated unless the block is explicitly set `:eval no`.
+Without this option, `org2gfm` does not evaluate at all.

 In general, we'd like to avoid using `:eval yes` because it leads to the possibility of our exported files unexpectedly differing from our source Org files.
 However, there are some instances where evaluation during export makes sense, for example, when taking advantage of [Noweb expansion](https://orgmode.org/manual/Noweb-Reference-Syntax.html#Noweb-Reference-Syntax) in exporting.